 Some of the best drivers on the market that can significantly help the average player’s game are the Callaway Epic Speed, the TaylorMade SIM MAX, the Cobra Golf F-MAX, the 14-degree GX-e7, and the Cleveland Golf Launcher Turbo.

-When considering the average golfer, you should be thinking of males with a handicap of around 14 and females with a handicap around 27.
+When considering the best driver for an average golfer, you should be thinking of males with a handicap of around 14 and females with a handicap around 27.

 If you are in this group, you are likely to benefit from the above-mentioned drivers.